aostromich/recipeformatting/README.md

  - Batch file conversion
  - Recipe extraction from webpage
  - Add more robust testing (more unit tests, adding end-to-end test, etc)
+ - automatically convert 4 tablespoons to 1/4 cup, 3 teaspoons to 1 tablespoon, and 8 tablespoons to 1/2 cup